 As for me–I’m a counselor at Redemption KC, along with my hubby.
-(You can find out more about our counseling ministry here. ) I’m also a homeschool-and-public school mama who spends most of my Saturdays on tracks, Cross Country Courses, and football fields watching our boys (15, 13, 10) and little lady (7) throw pigskin and run to win.
+(You can find out more about our counseling ministry here. ) I’m also a homeschool-and-public school mama who spends most of my Saturdays on tracks, Cross Country Courses, and football fields watching our boys (16, 13, 11) and little lady (8) throw pigskin and run to win.

 When given the rare jewel of a extra hour, I peruse a classic like Cry, The Beloved Country or put on my tennis shoes and run for the joy of it.

 Together we live in a in a Midwest suburb, learning to let go of stuff, love much, and see ourselves and others as living stories of grace and Redemption.